heller/instafilter/README.md

-**Instafilter** is a jQuery plugin that uses fuzzy matching to filter a list of items as you type.
+**Instafilter** filters a list of items as you type, with fuzzy matching.

 It allows you to restrict the searchable text of each item, so that HTML tags, URLs, etc. don't cause false positives.